skx/lighthouse-of-doom/README.md

 property of the object itself.

+### Changes

+* The Z80 version has more easter-eggs (Try typing "`xyzzy`" a few times).
+* There is no grue in this version.
+  * It will come.
+* The Z80 version can be built with the text-strings, and game code, protected by simple XOR encryption
+  * Stops you looking through the binary for hints.
+  * Run `make release` to build the _protected_ version, and `make game` to build a rare version.

 ### Building & Running It

 Ensure you have the `pasmo` assembler installed, then build the code